dolmios/dolmios.com/README.md

 # dolmios.com

 > My personal site on the information superhighway.
-You can find my resume at [dolmios.com/resume](https://dolmios.com/resume).

 ## Install